Overview of this sequence

 Step by step sequence steps

-Start off in Supta Virasana, using supports as needed.
+Start off in Supta Virasana, using support as needed.
 Come up and go forward in Virasana.

 Now come to standing and go to Uttanasana, feet apart, to quieten head energy and to find out how the legs are responding today at the start of the sequence.